luischinchillagarcia/portfolio/README.md

-# portfolio
+# Portfolio

-Personal portfolio as a webapp
+This is a personal portfolio that will include my resume, latest work, etc. The webapp is made with Nuxt.